Conserving Migratory Waterbirds and their Flyway

 Asian Waterbird Conservation Fund: Conservation through empowerment and collaboration

-Since its inception in 2005, it supported more than 24 projects with far-reaching impact including:
+Since its inception, it has supported more than 36 projects with far-reaching impact including:

 - Training workshops in Mongolia, China, Thailand and Indonesia to improve waterbird monitoring skills of students, local NGOs, local communities, new surveyors and government officials.
 Regular monitoring work confirmed important sites for waterbirds in Kamchatka (Russia), Rudong (China), Cox’s Bazar (Bangladesh) and Deli Serdang (North Sumatra).